jedimatt42/TI-99-usb-keys/README.md

 Holding modifiers is not recognized.

 Pressing both modifiers ( left & right shift for example, + a key like h does not produce H. )

+## Design

+TIUSBKeys.pcb - A pcboard layout suitable for exposing the USB host port and programming port from the rear or left rear side of the TI console.
+Drops one gpio port, and rearranges numerous pin assignments to better layout the board.

+TIUSBKeys.sch - An expresspcb.com schematic file.

 ## Resources